hmeqo/drf-apischema/README.md

     "SQL_LOGGING": True,
     # Indent SQL queries
     "SQL_LOGGING_REINDENT": True,
+    # Use method docstring as summary and description
+    "SUMMARY_FROM_DOC": True,
     # Show permissions in description
     "SHOW_PERMISSIONS": True,
     # If True, request_body and response will be empty by default if the view is action decorated